Overview

 - External: Addresses managed by your clients and counterparties.

 - Contract: Addresses of smart contracts that you want to interact with.
-Currently, this only applies to smart contracts on EVM-compatible blockchains.
+Only smart contracts on EVM-compatible blockchains are compatible with this feature.
+Contracts on any other blockchain, like Solana, should be labeled internal or external.

 - Under Wallet Name, enter the name you want to give the wallet.
 This name will identify the wallet and its addresses throughout your workspace.
 You cannot change the name after you create it.